 Turn off this setting if you don't want the projector to enter sleep mode.
-(Sleep mode shuts the projector off automatically when there is no video signal.)
-Select 30 min., 10 min., or 5 min. as the length of time before shutoff; decreasing the time conserves power and extends the life of the lamp.
-To turn the projector back on, press the On button on the remote control, or press the Power button on the projector.
+(Sleep mode shuts the projector off automatically after 30 minutes when there is no video signal.)
+Leave the setting on to conserve power and extend the life of the lamp.